adafruit/Adafruit_CircuitPython_Wiz/README.rst

-Works with any CircuitPython device that supports WIFI or Ethernet networking.
+Works with any CircuitPython device has built-in WIFI.

 `Purchase one from the Adafruit shop <http://www.adafruit.com/products/>`_